iesxz-c/VROOM-RAG/Readme.md

-# 🏎️ Vroom Bot
+# RAG BOT

-An AI chatbot that answers Formula 1 questions using RAG (Retrieval-Augmented Generation).
+An AI chatbot using RAG (Retrieval-Augmented Generation).

 ## 🛠️ How to Run